Features

 What are concrete footings?

-A concrete footing is the lowest part of a foundation, mainly made of concrete with rebar reinforcement that has been emptied into a channel, whose main work is to support the foundation and transfer the weight to the larger area in the soil.
+A concrete footing refers to the lowest part of any foundation, made essentially of concrete with rebar reinforcement emptied into a channel; the basic working of which is to support the foundation and send the weight to the large area in the soil.

 In simple terms, concrete footings are the link between foundations and the soil.

-Concrete footings may also be installed for projects such as pergola, deck, retaining wall and other types of construction projects to support the structure.
+Concrete footings may also be installed for projects such as pergolas, decks, retaining walls, and other types of construction projects to support the structure.

-It is important to engage a professional to assess the soil conditions in your area so as to advise on the proper dimensions of the footings as well as proper fitting.
+It is important to engage a professional to assess the soil conditions in your area to advise on the proper dimensions of the footings as well as proper fitting.

 Are concrete footings that important?